 They mix the knowledge and intellectual power of long experience with the coercive power of their goons and the power of the many (financial and non-financial) resources they accumulated.

-They follow the law of social effort, one of the fundamental laws of power.
+They follow the law of least effort, one of the fundamental laws of power.
 Such as, they get people to move for them with the smallest gesture (also read: the social exchange theory) while they themselves move little and slowly.

 People respect you and admire you.
 It’s one of the few styles that can make people both like you, fear you and wish they were you at the same time.